Invertible projective 2-representations from invertible 2d TQFTs with defects: The Clifford/Fock construction

 \section{The Clifford/Fock construction}

 We now present the prototypical example of an invertible projective representation: the Clifford/Fock construction.
 Realizing that this is an example of a projective representation of Lagrangian correspondences is somehow implicit in the work of Stolz and Teichner, especially \cite{what-is-an-elliptic-object}, and has been made fully explicit in the work of Ludewig and Roos \cite{ludewig-roos}.
 Strictly speaking, Ludewig and Roos do not talk the language of projective 2-representations, so there is not an explicit realization of the Pfaffian lines as a $\mathrm{Pic}(\mathrm{sVect}_\mathbb{C})$ 2-cocycle, and only coherence condition \eqref{eq:coherenceC1-drawings-inverted} is verified in \cite{ludewig-roos}.
 But we think it is honest to say that the lack of verification of coherence condition \eqref{eq:coherenceC2-drawings} is a minor detail in \cite{ludewig-roos}, and that the result that the Clifford/Fock construction is a projective 2-representation is to be entirely ascribed to them.
 Understanding their work, and in particular whether the proof of \eqref{eq:coherenceC1-drawings-inverted} in \cite{ludewig-roos} was an consequence of exceptional features of the Clifford/Fock construction or a general result holding under the sole assumption of invertibility has been one of the main motivations behind our work.
-The other main motivation being a better understanding of the definition of Stolz and Teichner's Clifford field theories.
-Not surprisingly the two questions are intimately related.
-We are going to recover the cobordism category appearing in Stolz and Teichner's Clifford field theories in the next Section.
+The other main motivation has been a better understanding of the definition of Stolz and Teichner's Clifford field theories.
+Not surprisingly the two questions are intimately related, see \cite{vuppulury}.
 Since all the material in this Section is well established in the literature we will be quite sketchy, omitting most of the proofs, and address the reader to \cite{ludewig-roos} for all details.
 A notable exception is Proposition \ref{prop:beta-to-the-minus-one}: since we were not able to explicitly locate it in the literature, and despite it is essentially a (long) exercise in linear algebra, we provide a detailed proof of it.
-We will content ourselves in showing how the Clifford/Fock construction is a particular case of the construction of a projective 2-representation out of an invertible wannabe functor presented in this Chapter.
-Also, to avoid any topological issue, we will content ourselves in working with finite dimensional (super-)Hilbert spaces. {So, unless differently specified, by `Hilbert space' we always mean `finite dimensional Hilbert space' in this Section.}
+Rather than establishing a new result, he main contribution from the present Section consists in showing how the Clifford/Fock construction is a particular case of the construction of a projective 2-representation out of an invertible wannabe functor presented in Section \ref{sec:invertible-2-rep}.
+To avoid any topological issue, we will content ourselves in working with finite dimensional (super-)Hilbert spaces.
+So, unless differently specified, by `Hilbert space' we always mean `finite dimensional Hilbert space' in this Section.